rcorgel/mobility-spatial-scale/README.md

 The repository structure is as follows:
 - 01: importation of data and creation of crosswalks
 - 02: formatting data for analyses
-- 03: data simulation with gravity model
+- 03: data simulation with gravity models
 - 04: infectious disease modeling
 - 05: analysis and figure creation